For years, Apple and Google have competed in the smartphone market.

 Android users, however, lean more toward education.
 11.49% of users choose education apps, followed by business applications (7.72%).
 Categories like food and drink (5.18%) and health and fitness (4.81%) are also favored, but lifestyle (4.98%) and shopping (4.42%) are less popular compared to iOS users.

-#12: Apple App Store revenue nearly doubles Google Play’s in 2023
+#12: Apple’s App Store revenue continues to double Google Play’s

 On average, Android users spend $6.19 on each app and those having iPhones spend $12.77 per app.